leehambley/mitre/README.md

 - This is a data migration (a kind of tag, applications may permit booting with data migrations un-applied).
 - This is migration uses the `appdb` configuration which knows how to handle `.sql` files.

-Whether `appdb` is MariaDB, MySQL, PostgreSQL or something else, is defined by the `_runner` in the config.
+Whether `appdb` is MySQL, MySQL, PostgreSQL or something else, is defined by the `_runner` in the config.

 ## Bidirectional migrations